About words, well, one word in particular.

 What went wrong; is punk dead?

 No, cos here’s some punk poetry right f-ing here instead!

 Everything needed to know in under one-hundred and twenty-five words.
 Continue reading

 There’s something that really bugs me about To Do lists.
 Once it was only a mild irritation.
-Then one day in a meeting the person sitting next to me not only did it, but kept going over what they’d done again and again to the point I’m quite sure it would’ve been ad infinitum if the meeting hadn’t ended.
+Then one day in a meeting the person sitting next to me not only did it, but kept running their pen over the words again and again to the point I’m sure it would’ve been ad infinitum if the meeting hadn’t ended.

 Now just the thought of it drives me insane with a pure rage and utter fury, that much like a butterfly coming out of its cocoon, has manifested as the beautiful verse below: